ibm-cloud-architecture/refarch-cloudnative-csmo/doc/EventMgmt/NOI/NOI.md

 ### As a First Responder forward manually an event to a specific Slack channel:

+In this case the FirstResponder uses an _existing_ channel which is reused for multiple purposes.

 1. View the alert in the eventviewer

 2. Right-click on the event to open the context menue.